measure-sh/measure/measure-android/README.md

     .build()
 ```

-### 5. Report a session
+### 6. Verify

 Launch the app on any device or emulator.
 Kill and reopen.
-You should see a new session in the
+You should see a session in the
 Measure dashboard.

 🎉 Congratulations, you have successfully integrated Measure into your app!